 Beim Klick wird Youtube.com aufgerufen (Datenschutzerklärung) | By clicking, Youtube.com opens (Privacy)

-How to get to Landmannalaugar I Which road is the most beautiful?
+How to get to Landmannalaugar in Iceland I Which Road is the most beautiful?

-There are several ways to get to Landmannalaugar and most of them are beautiful.
+There are several ways to get to Landmannalaugar in Iceland and most of them are beautiful.
 We want to describe and evaluate the different possibilities.

-But all roads to Landmannalaugar have one thing in common … they are unpaved gravel roads (F-Roads) and you have to cross rivers most of the time.
-This means that you need a 4x4 vehicle with 4x4 drive.
+But all roads to Landmannalaugar in Iceland have one thing in common … they are unpaved gravel roads (F-Roads) and you have to cross rivers most of the time.
+This means that you need a 4×4 vehicle with 4×4 drive.
 With normal rental cars it is neither allowed nor possible to get to Landmannalaugar.
 Which rental car you should get for Iceland’s highlands, we have compiled in our Iceland rental car guide.

 - Duration: about 2.5h from the ring road